gramineproject/gramine/Documentation/attestation.rst

 file that contains all the secure measurements and policies for each of the participating SGX applications.

-Fortunately, there are several such solutions that integrate with Graphene.
+Fortunately, there are several such solutions that integrate with Gramine.
 We describe one of them below, and we will add more solutions in the future.

 Edgeless Marblerun